resilientinfrastructure/geo_police/README.md

 geo_police [website](https://resilientinfrastructure.github.io/geo_police/)

 ### Motivation
 Structural integrity is crucial to protect underground infrastructure.
 Long term health and quality control can be achieved with adequate data monitoring.
-To ensure long-term life-cycle of our infrastructure projects, structural health monitoring offers the opportunity to supervise infrastructure works and hold operating and construction parties accountable during the process.
-There is a need for further collaborative platforms with analytics, servers, maps, and info-graphics built on top of existing standards to improve how we monitor infrastructure spending.

 Read more about the need for geotechnical visualizations and monitoring in this article [article](https://medium.com/data-tale/underground-version-2-0-2ce60f040245).

 ## Problem
 **Geotechnical data is usually incomplete and delivered late to clients**.

 Current Geotechnical Technical Data Management Systems used in infrastructure projects cost millions of dollars.
 Modern data tools like real-time monitoring, dashboards, and data science provide the opportunity to improve the way we operate infrastructure projects.
-An open-source using all these modern tools can provide value for all parties involved.
+An open-source tool can provide value for all parties involved.

 <figure>
 <img src="https://user-images.githubusercontent.com/43248948/143324136-085f361f-333a-47b7-b324-d3711e37f659.png" alt="Trulli" style="width:50%">